pranavs1911/Bipedal-Robot-Baby-TARS/README.md

 # Bipedal-Robot-Baby-TARS
-Python files containing the simulation and the microcontroller code for the bipedal robot.
+A few python files containing the simulation and the microcontroller code for the bipedal robot.
 ## Simulation
 Simulation was performed on Pybullet.
 A simple proportional controller along with the forward kinematics model of the robot was utilized for the simulation.